ossimlabs/omar-ui/docs/user-guide/omar-ui.md

 You can rotate the map by holding Shift + Alt while clicking and dragging.

 ### Results
-Search results are displayed in a box to the right of the map.
+Search results are displayed in a box to the right of the map with the total number of results shown in the top-right corner.
 Each image will have the corresponding links associated with it.

 * **<span class="fa fa-desktop"></span>&nbsp;:**
 View an image in image/raw space.